 Canon 70D versus Nikon D7100

-The Canon EOS 70D and the Nikon D7100 are two digital cameras that were officially introduced, respectively, in July 2013 and February 2013.
+The Canon EOS 70D and the Nikon D7100 are two enthusiast cameras that were revealed to the public, respectively, in July 2013 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.

-The physical size and weight of the Canon 70D and the Nikon D7100 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Canon 70D and the Nikon D7100.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 70D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is somewhat larger (1 percent) than the Canon 70D.
 Moreover, the D7100 is slightly heavier (1 percent) than the 70D.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.